DTS-STN/eligibility-estimator/.docs/best-practices.md

 ## Code checks

-- We have a number of tests/checks/fixes that run automatically, ensuring code quality:
+We have a number of tests/checks/fixes that run automatically, ensuring code quality:

-  - ESLint: runs automatically on commit locally (?), and automatically on PRs/deployment through GitHub
+- **ESLint**: runs automatically on commit locally (?), and automatically on PRs/deployment through GitHub
   - This covers dozens/hundreds of common issues, validates best practices, and so on.
-  - Prettier: runs automatically on commit locally
+- **Prettier**: runs automatically on commit locally
   - This automatically formats all changes code, ensuring consistent syntax.
-  - CodeQL: runs automatically on PRs/deployment
+- **CodeQL**: runs automatically on PRs/deployment
   - This runs a number of deep code quality checks, and validates best practices.
   - For example, it caught us using .replace() rather than .replaceAll() – the former only replaces the first instance, which was a problem because we wanted to remove all commas from the string rather than only the first one.
-  - Automated tests: this is run manually by the developer in their local environment, as well as automatically on PRs/deployment
+- **Automated tests**: this is run manually by the developer in their local environment, as well as automatically on PRs/deployment
   - Tests written by us covering frontend rendering as well as logic/processing/output

-  - Any failures in the above checks will block merging/deployment until resolved.
+Any failures in the above checks will block merging/deployment until resolved.

 ## Application security